-sd uses the standard deviation for the scale adjustment.
-The default is to use the IQR (interquartile range).

-multiplicative uses a multiplicative adjustment instead of an additive adjustment. adjust may only contain one keyword in this case, either location or shape.
-Error will be returned if the location ratio between the comparison distribution and the reference distribution is not strictly positive.

-logarithmic performs the adjustments on logarithmically transformed data.
-Error will be returned if the data is not strictly positive.

-nobreak changes how the relative ranks are computed in case of ties.
+- sd uses the standard deviation for the scale adjustment.
+The default is to use the IQR (interquartile range). - multiplicative uses a multiplicative adjustment instead of an additive adjustment. adjust may only contain one keyword in this case, either location or shape.
+Error will be returned if the location ratio between the comparison distribution and the reference distribution is not strictly positive. - logarithmic performs the adjustments on logarithmically transformed data.
+Error will be returned if the data is not strictly positive. - ranks\options specify the details about the computation of relative ranks.
+These options are irrelevant for reldist histogram, reldist cdf, reldist divergence unless option pdf is specified, and reldist pdf if discrete or categorical is specified.
+The options are as follows: - nobreak changes how the relative ranks are computed in case of ties.
 By default, reldist breaks ties randomly for comparison values that have ties in the reference distribution (in ascending order of weights, if weights have been specified).
 This leads to improved results if there is heaping in the data.
-Specify nobreak to omit breaking ties.
-Option nobreak has no effect if specified with reldist histogram and reldist cdf.

-nomid changes how the relative ranks are computed in case of ties.
+Specify nobreak to omit breaking ties. - nomid changes how the relative ranks are computed in case of ties.
 By default, reldist uses midpoints of the steps in the cumulative distribution for comparison values that have ties in the reference distribution.
 This ensures that the average relative rank is equal to 0.5 if the comparison and reference distributions are identical.
-Specify nomid to assign
+Specify nomid to assign relative ranks based on full steps in the CDF.

-- relative ranks based on full steps in the CDF.
-Option nomid has no effect if specified with reldist histogram and reldist cdf. - descending sorts tied observations in descending order of weights.
+- descending sorts tied observations in descending order of weights.
 The default is to use ascending sort order.
-Option descending has no effect if nobreak is specified or if there are no weights.
-Furthermore, it has no effect if specified with reldist histogram and reldist cdf. - replace allows replacing existing variables.
+Option descending has no effect if nobreak is specified or if there are no weights. - nostable breaks ties randomly (within unique values of weights).
+The default is to break the ties in the sort order of the data (within unique values of weights).
+Option nostable has no effect on the results reported by reldist.
+It may, however, affect the ranks stored by option generate() or the influence functions stored by predict (unless option nobreak is specified). - replace allows replacing existing variables.
 This is relevant for generate() with reldist summarize and generate() in balance().